Types of Engineering Degrees: Your Guide

 • Doctoral degree: The field of engineering offers two types of doctoral degrees.
 If your career goal is to teach engineering, you may need a Doctor of Philosophy (PhD) in engineering to qualify for higher education positions.
 This degree typically takes about five years to complete.
 With a Doctor of Science in Engineering (EngScD), you can prepare for career advancement and leadership roles in engineering.
 This degree typically takes three years.

+Engineering is a broad field with many different degree specializations to choose from.
 Earn your Master of Science in Electrical Engineering from the University of Colorado Boulder on Coursera.
-Admission is performance-based, meaning there's no application required.
+Admission is performance-based, meaning you won’t have to submit an application.
 Try a non-credit course today in a subject like optical engineering or power electronics.
 If you like the curriculum, you can upgrade and enroll in an engineering certificate or the full degree program.

 You are Currently on slide 1